 2. Avoid overpayment – In a manual AP workflow, errors in checking for duplicate invoices, data entry, vendor verification and supplier changes can easily occur.
 However, with accounts payable workflow automation, the centralized automated system can eliminate these common errors.
 This makes it easy for accounting to avoid wrong/overpayments, and retain cash flow needed for day-to-day operations.

 4. Timely Payments – Human errors cannot be avoided with a traditional account payable workflow process.
 Missed invoices result in missed or late payments with penalties, which can impact profits and vendor relationships.
-By switching to an automated process, mistakes can be minimized with a centralized system that ensures invoices are matched, verified and approved before making timely payments.
+By switching to an automated process, AP Departments can minimize the mistakes with a centralized system that ensures invoices are matched, verified and approved before making timely payments.

 5. Increase Profitability – With an automated AP workflow system in place, businesses can make payments on time, thereby avoiding penalties.
 When payments are made on time, it can improve relationships with vendors by building a positive relationship.
 This can result in potential discounts on future orders, which directly saves the company money.
 Additionally, with OCR technology, fraudulent payments can also be avoided, resulting in revenue being utilized exactly where it’s needed - to improve core business objectives and increase profits.

 6. Centralized AP Process – With AP automation, invoice information can be stored in a central database.
 This will ensure that invoices, purchase orders, approvals and payment information can be easily.
 Accounting teams no longer need to search for all the paperwork pertaining to a single order, as it can be found easily within the centralized database, thereby saving time.
 Moreover, a centralized system makes it easy for anyone within the company to check the status of an invoice/payment.